 Singapore is now home to some of the most chic and trendy bars, clubs and restaurants in Asia, and so sometimes the neighbourhood or locale in itself is not as important as the actual space—an old warehouse with stripped floorboards and the potential for a roof garden is far more important for many of Singapore’s club and bar owners than the address being a fashionable one.
 Their thinking is that if their place is successful enough, the address will become fashionable.

-At the same time, proprieters in Singapore take their business very seriously, and so you will find wine bars with simply stunning wine lists, specialist bars where you can sup unique and rare whiskies, and craft breweries that produce high quality real ales that any connoisseur would be delighted to sample.
+At the same time, proprieters in Singapore take their business very seriously, and so you will find wine bars with simply stunning wine lists, specialist bars where you can sup unique and rare whiskies, and craft beer bars and breweries that produce high quality real ales that any connoisseur would be delighted to sample.
 As with most other areas of Singapore life, diversity combined with a coming together of ideas is key to Singapore’s nightlife.
 Whatever it is you’re looking for, whether it be a quiet, sophisticated evening with friends sipping classy cocktails or dancing till dawn in a heaving, raucous club listening to leading international DJs—and just about everything else in between—you will find it in Singapore.

 Verre Wine Bar